pkp/pkp-docs/learning-omp/en/role-specific-workflows.md

 Once it has been approved and made available, the status bar will change accordingly.

 ![Status bar for an unapproved and unavailable format as well as an approved and available format.](./assets/learning-omp3.2-workflow-production-formats-6.png)

+Note: Any approved Publication Format files that have not been assigned to a Chapter will appear as a Galley Format under the cover image.

 #### Catalog Entry